 Toyota’s Unintended Acceleration

-Since 2009, the Japanese automotive manufacturer made several recalls all of which were due to a software flow and not because of a mechanical issue.
-During the summer the same year, a Lexus ES350 was reported to have accelerated to more than 100 mph all of a sudden.
-Because of the tragic ending, Toyota dealers had to made a few changes, including shortening the gas pedals and upgrading the integrated computers with a new software.
-In 2010, the carmaker had to recall more than 9 million of its vehicles around the world because of a software bug in the anti-lock-brake system.
+Since 2009, the Japanese automotive manufacturer made several recalls all of which were due to a software flaw and not because of a mechanical issue.
+During the summer of the same year, a Lexus ES350 was reported to have accelerated to more than 100 mph all of a sudden.
+Because of the tragic ending, Toyota dealers had to make a few changes, including shortening the gas pedals and upgrading the integrated computers with new software.
+In 2010, the carmaker had to recall more than 9 million of its vehicles around the world because of a software bug in the anti-lock brake system.

 All of that cost Toyota $3 billion.